HSOFEUP/431homework/README.md

 The schedule is

 1. [Assignment 1](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-1.md) was due Friday 2017-09-15 at noon.
 [View the post-deadline materials](https://github.com/THOMASELOVE/431homework/tree/master/HW1).
 2. [Assignment 2](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-2.md) was due Friday 2017-09-22 at noon.
-[View the post-deadline materials](https://github.com/THOMASELOVE/431homework/tree/master/HW2), which include the answer sketch now, and the grades and grading rubric in due time.
+[View the post-deadline materials](https://github.com/THOMASELOVE/431homework/tree/master/HW2), which include the answer sketch (pdf and Rmd) now, and the grades and grading rubric as they become available.

 3. [Assignment 3](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-3.md) will be due Friday 2017-09-29 at noon.
 4. [Assignment 4](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-4.md) will be due Friday 2017-10-20 at noon.